cuicaihao/aerial-image-segmentation/README.md

-# Aerial Image Segmentation with PyTorch
+# Aerial Image Segmentation with PyTorch (2021 v1.7.1)

-(Updated on 2021)
-This repository is based on the original [repository (2018)](https://github.com/romanroibu/aerial-image-segmentation) by Roman Roibu.
-Improvements and Changes have been made due to the rapid development in deep learning community.
+Aerial Image Labeling addresses a core topic in remote sensing: the automatic pixelwise labeling of aerial imagery.
 The UNet leads to more advanced design in Aerial Image Segmentation.
 Future updates will gradually apply those method into this repository.

+This repo used only one sample (`kitsap11.tif `) from the public dataset ([Inria Aeril Image Labelling ](https://project.inria.fr/aerialimagelabeling/leaderboard/)) to demonstrate the power of deep learning.

+Data processing steps and codes can be find in this [file]("images/image_data.md").
+The original sample has been preprocessed into 1000x1000 with 1.5 meter resolution.

 <img src="./asset/feature_image.png" alt ="GT-Overlay-RGB Photo"  height="" />